-If bearing replacement is required, remove the outboard bearing retaining ring (23) and use a suitable bearing puller to remove the bearings from the shaft.
+If bearing replacement is required, use a suitable bearing puller to remove the bearings from the shaft.

 Shaft And Bearing Reassembly And Installation

 Clean the pedestal, shaft and all component parts (except the bearings) with a soft cloth soaked in cleaning solvent.
 Inspect the parts for wear or damage as necessary.